Girls Rock n Roll Retreat

 What should my camper bring?

-What instruments are campers able to learn in 2022?
+What instruments are campers able to learn?

 Can my camper learn/play an instrument in addition to vocals?